top of page

 OKRs help Define and Measure the Internal Business Case

-Earlier, you used a product canvas to document the product idea or initiative.
+Earlier, you used a product brief to document the product idea or initiative.
 Depending on each initiative’s size, many companies require a pro forma to justify the business financially.
 In these cases, partner with your finance team to ensure this is done correctly.

 OKRs (Objectives and Key Results) are a key element of an internal business case.
 For each of the product initiatives, define what your qualitative objective is for each objective (what winning looks like) and then identify the key results you will measure to show progress toward success.